 Benefits for Faculty Fellows

-- Membership in professional learning community: Exchange ideas and intellectual support with other Fellows at the Institute and beyond.
+- Membership in a professional learning community: Exchange ideas and intellectual support with other Fellows at the Institute and beyond.

 Eligibility and Selection Process

 The CU Engage Faculty Fellows Program is open to all CU Boulder faculty members (instructors, clinical, and tenured and tenure-track) from any department.
-Graduate students and lecturers are not eligible.
-Priority will be given to proposals that are sustainable and integrated into departmental or core curricula.
+Graduate students and adjunct lecturers are not eligible.
+Priority will be given to proposals that are sustainable and integrated into departmental or general education reqirements.
 We especially encourage teams of faculty to apply in cases where two faculty alternate teaching the same course, where there is a sequence of courses as part of a degree program, or faculty from different disciplines co-teach the same course.
 If instructors are applying as a team, each will receive the full grant (e.g. $8000 for a team of two instructors).

 What to learn about current and past fellows?